AlexisT37/UnrealEngineDoc/Castle tutorial/08-Materials.md

 Now we are going to edit the roughness channel instead of the color.

 Roughness is a value between 0 and 1, for the smoothness of the material.
-0 is really rough and 1 really smooth.
+0 is really smooth and 1 really rough.
+At first I thought it was the opposite but turns out the reflexion in the sphere made me realize my mistake.
+We search for Constants > Constant1Vector (we can search).

+To remove an edge, simply hold Alt and left click on it. the smoothness is really nice because you can see the sky and the clouds reflected in the material.

+Now we're going to make our material metallic.
+It's the same, a gradient between 0 and 1, and the more you get close to 1, the more metallic it looks.